 - Third-ranked veterinary school

-- 100+ student national scholars and fellows over the last five years, including four Goldwater Scholars, two Udall Scholars and 20 National Science Foundation graduate research fellows in the last year
+- 100+ student national scholars and fellows over the last five years, including three Goldwater Scholars, a Udall Scholar and 17 National Science Foundation graduate research fellows in 2014.

 A Recognized Leader in Higher Education

 NC State is one of the nation’s leading universities, recognized for the strength of its scholarship, research and service.
 Some examples include:

 - A top-20 “up-and-comer” among public universities (U.S. News & World Report, 2014)

 - 31st among public American research universities (Lombardi Rankings, 2011)